marsanatta/percentile-calculator/README.md

 I modified the requirement to make it more practical.
 Rather than calculating all log files every time, I create a function that takes a log file path as an input.
-The function calculates the p90, p95, p99 by calculating the input log combining with previous calculated logs' data, so that if new log file comes in, it don't have to re-calculated previous log file again which is more efficient.
+The function calculates the p90, p95, p99 by calculating the input log combining with previous calculated logs' data, so that if new log file comes in, it does't have to re-calculated previous log file again which is more efficient.

 ### Percentile Calculator Class